Updated October 2017

 A Note on Breathability

-You can sweat walking up a hill while wearing only a shirt.
-We've overheard too many people saying that their jacket didn't breathe at all or enough for their needs.
-All of these jackets allow moisture to pass through them; however, none of them allow all the moisture you'd want to escape if you're working hard while wearing layers or working hard at a high exertion rate (at warmer temperatures).
-Sometimes your lightweight t-shirt can't breathe and pass moisture quick enough, and the same goes for rain jackets.
-Set yourself up for success and wear the minimum layers you can get away with, while using the vents to maximize the air exchange and allow moisture and heat to escape.
+a cotton or synthetic t-shirt while working hard or quickly walking up a hill.
+We've overheard too many people saying that their jacket didn't breathe at all, or enough for their needs, but in many of those cases, they were wearing too many layers underneath their rain shell for the activity.
+All of the jackets reviewed here allow moisture to pass through them; however, none of them allow all the moisture you'd want to escape all-the-time, especially if you're working hard at high exertion rate particularly in warmer temperatures.
+Again remember that sometimes your lightweight t-shirt can't breathe and pass moisture quick enough, and the same goes for rain jackets.
+Set yourself up for success and wear the minimum layers you can get away with while using the vents to maximize the air exchange and allow moisture and heat to escape.

 Stripping off the warm Rab Xenon X after break time, with the Marmot Essence ready to continue the action.
 Blue Lake along the Continental Divide in the Colorado Rockies.

-Breathability is an obviously important factor when considering shells.
-At some point you can't wear less layers under your rain shell while hiking with a heavy pack uphill and you'll sweat no matter the outside temperature.
-Here Mark M pushes the breathability to the max on a Marmot PreCip Jacket on a wet approach to Mt.
-Baker, North Cascades, WA
+Breathability is an important factor when considering shells.
+At some point, you can't shed any more layers under your rain shell while hiking with a heavy pack uphill and you're going to sweat no matter the outside temperature.
+Here, Mark M pushes the breathability to the max on a Marmot PreCip Jacket on a wet approach to Mt.
+Baker, North Cascades, WA.

 Due to its construction, eVent is the most breathable waterproof fabric tested.
 Gore-Tex PacLite and some PU laminates like Marmot's NanoPro 2.5

 layer laminate proved to be pretty close, but in our testing, we found they couldn't entirely pass as much moisture as eVent.